haplesshero13/lcc-lc3/README.md

 Modified configure to compile on Mac OS X, especially Lion, but should be compatible with Leopard/Snow Leopard.

 On Mac OS X Lion using Xcode 4.3, compiling with `/usr/bin/gcc` produces a binary lcc that crashes every time it is called.
-The fix is to use `/usr/bin/gcc-4.2`.
-Sean Smith reports that the issue appears to be with the MOVAPS instruction that gets compiled by `/usr/bin/gcc`, using the latest Xcode 4.3 on OS X Lion, which expects to copy aligned memory, but for some reason doesn't.
+The fix is to use the `-mno-sse` flag when compiling `rcc`.
+Sean Smith reports that the issue appears to be with the MOVAPS instruction that gets compiled by `/usr/bin/gcc`, using the latest llvm-gcc compiler that comes with Xcode 4.3 on OS X Lion, which expects to copy aligned memory, but for some reason doesn't.

 From Stephen Canon:

 > `/usr/bin/gcc` is a bit of a frankencompiler on Lion; it's actually an alias for `llvm-gcc-4.2`, which uses the front end of GCC-4.2 and the LLVM back end.
-I suspect that the GCC frontend is making an alignment assumption in its internal representation that would later get unwound by the GCC backend, but that never has a chance to happen...It should suffice to use /usr/bin/gcc-4.2 when building for Darwin.
-This will break for very old systems (which will probably have older versions of gcc), but IIRC will carry you back at least as far as 10.5.
+I suspect that the GCC frontend is making an alignment assumption in its internal representation that would later get unwound by the GCC backend, but that never has a chance to happen...

 ##Description Of Contents